nunjucksboy/eleventy-netlify-boilerplate/posts/firstpost.md

 ---
-title: This is my first post
+title: This is our gallery
 summary: Why contemplating our mortality can be a powerful catalyst for change
 date: 2015-01-01
-category: galery
 tags:
   - post
   - tech